 What if I have technical difficulties during my session?

 Session Assistants will be in the session hallways.
-Session Assistants will be available to seek hotel assistance for any setup, and heating/cooling issues.
-If you encounter technical or sound difficulties, please call the audio visual hotline number which will be located on a tent card near the rooms projector.
+Session Assistants will be available to seek hotel assistance for any set-up, and heating/cooling issues.
+If you encounter technical or sound difficulties, please contact the audio-visual hotline number which will be located on a tent card near the projector at the front of the room.

 Where can I prepare onsite before my session?

-There is a speaker ready room at the Marriott Marquis Washington DC.
+There is a speaker ready room at the Hilton San Francisco Union Square.
 The location will be listed in the program.
 The room will be set up with a laptop, HD projector and screen for you to test PowerPoint presentations using your laptop.
 The speaker ready room will also have a printer for printing out presentation notes.

 Who can assist me with questions about my presentation topic and length?